irs1318dev/Fauxbot/docs/FauxbotExercises/ShooterExercise.md

 Robotics: 3 (Position, Velocity PID control on motor controller)

 ## Implementing ShooterMechanism
 We'll now cover the basics that will need to be understood for implementing the ShooterMechanism.
-More specific instructions exist in the [Robot Programming Guide](#/Robot%20Programming%20Guide.md)
+More specific instructions exist in the [Robot Code Instructions](#/RobotCodeInstructions/RobotCodeInstructions.md)

 ### Actuators
 #### Hood Motor (TalonSRX)